Muhammad-Shahid41/shahid-laravel-captcha13/README.md

 ];</br>

-## Configuration Options
+## Configuration Options </br>

-### Option	Description
+### Option	Description </br>
-length	Number of characters in the captcha
+length	Number of characters in the captcha </br>

-width	Width of the captcha image
+width	Width of the captcha image </br>

-height	Height of the captcha image
+height	Height of the captcha image </br>

-background	Background color of the captcha image
+background	Background color of the captcha image</br>

-text_color	Default text color (fallback if custom per-character colors are not used)
+text_color	Default text color (fallback if custom per-character colors are not used)</br>

-session_key	Session key used to store the captcha code
+session_key	Session key used to store the captcha code</br>

-route	Route path used to serve the captcha image
+route	Route path used to serve the captcha image</br>

 font	Optional custom font path</br>

-## Notes
+## Notes</br>
-The package uses session-based validation, so the captcha image route must work under the web middleware.
+The package uses session-based validation, so the captcha image route must work under the web middleware.</br>

-A new captcha is generated whenever the captcha image is refreshed.
+A new captcha is generated whenever the captcha image is refreshed.</br>

-The package appends a timestamp query parameter to the image URL to prevent browser caching.
+The package appends a timestamp query parameter to the image URL to prevent browser caching.</br>

-If a custom font is not provided, the package should use its internal default font.
+If a custom font is not provided, the package should use its internal default font.</br>

-## Recommended Package Route
+## Recommended Package Route</br>

-If you want to understand how the package route works internally, it should use the web middleware because the package relies on sessions:
+If you want to understand how the package route works internally, it should use the web middleware because the package relies on sessions:</br>

 Route::middleware('web')->group(function () {
     Route::get('captcha/image', [CaptchaController::class, 'image'])